MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-As mentioned above one of the cornerstones of this repository is the use of hydra and wandb.
+One of the cornerstones of this repository is the integration of Hydra and W&B.

-As seen in the first image the classic interface for different runs can be used to inspect the training curves and compare different models.
+As shown in the first image, the W&B interface allows for easy inspection of training curves and comparison of different models:

 [Wandb runs](figures/wandb_runs.png)

-As seen in the second image we also succeeded setting up the wandb sweep which makes it very easy to do hyperparameter search and identify the parameters that have the biggest impact on validation error and optimize for minimizing the loss.
+The second image demonstrates the successful setup of W&B sweeps, enabling efficient hyperparameter searches.
+This tool helps identify parameters with the most significant impact on validation error, ultimately optimizing the model for minimizing loss:

 [Wandb sweep](figures/wandb_sweeps.png)